How can our Legal Services help your Business?

 Trade law is the body of law governing the rules and customs for handling trade between countries and is also known as International Trade Law.

 Mining law is the body of law governing the legal requirements affecting minerals, mineral processing and mining.
 Mining law covers title ownership, permission to undertake operational activities and associated remediation actions and requirements.

 Liquidation is the management of the legal process to stop operations and to close a legal entity.
 This includes settling mandated obligations with stakeholders and governmental authorities.

 Do you need more information about our legal and entity compliance services?

 Click on your country of interest to find out more:

 Frequently Asked Questions on Corporate Compliance and Legal Services

-Check some commonly asked questions about corporate compliance, powers of attorney, legal representatives and general legal services.
+Based on our experience, these are the most commonly asked questions about corporate compliance, powers of attorney, legal representatives, and general legal services.

 What is a power of attorney (POA)?